Ladd scores twice, Islanders beat Canadiens 3-1 (Jan 26, 2017) | FOX Sports

 Shea Weber scored for the Canadiens and Carey Price finished with 39 saves.
 Price, set for his fifth All-Star appearance, fell to 2-5-1 in his last eight games.

+”You’ve got to give a lot of credit to the Islanders, they played a real solid game,” Montreal coach Michel Therrien said. ”Carey was outstanding.
+If it was not for him, the game would not have been that close.”

-Ladd got the go-ahead goal to put the Islanders ahead 2-1 at 7:20 of the third when he took a pass from Tavares and fired it past Price from the right circle for his 10th of the season and second multi-goal game.
+Ladd put the Islanders ahead 2-1 at 7:20 of the third when he took a pass from Tavares and fired it past Price from the right circle for his 10th of the season.
+It was his second multi-goal game with New York since signing a seven-year, $38.5 million free-agent deal last July.

+”It was a critical part of the game,” Ladd said. ”Johnny did a good job getting the puck off the draw.
+I knew with him in the corner he was going to find some space. … So, nice play by him.”

 Bailey scored on a slap shot from the high slot for his eighth of the season with 4:47 to go, putting New York up by two.